canguiano13/verified-parser/README.md

  ```

 ## 1. Prerequisites
-This project uses Dafny to assist with formal verification, and Python as a driver for the formally verified parts.
-Consequently, you'll need to make sure that you have installed both.
-You can test this with the following (Bash) commands:
+This project uses Dafny to assist with formal verification, and Python as a driver for the I/O portions.
+Thus, you'll need to make sure that you have installed both.
+You can test this with the following terminal commands:

 ```
 python3 --version